Resources related to “The Impeachment Process”:

 How Does the Impeachment Process Work?

-There is a lot to consider to appreciate the complexity of the process fully.
-The case itself goes through several stages from its inception through the House of Representatives and the Senate before reaching a verdict.
-Then there are the rules about presenting the case and majority rule and the lack of standardization and questionable wording of the constitution.
-We also have to consider that this is a political process rather than a criminal one – which is something that outsiders often don’t fully realize.
+There is a lot to consider to appreciate the impeachment process’s complexity.
+First, the impeachment case goes through several stages from its inception through the House of Representatives and the Senate before reaching a verdict.

 Most people with a basic grasp of modern American history know the following: